alek5k/intra/README.md

 # INTROSPECTION

 An introspection tool which can be used to browse and see inside your python code objects.
+Only python3 supported at the moment.

 To pip install: